 - When enabling the acceptance of credit and/or debit card transactions over the internet, the UMS’ policy is to use a designated third-party electronic payment system provider to gather card information.
 The provider may be linked from existing UMS web sites and shall serve as the secure remote repository of cardholder information.

 - The UMS has engaged TouchNet to provide e-commerce solutions, including secure processing and secure hosting of electronic payment information.
 TouchNet has partnerships with many vendors, called TouchNet Ready Partners, who provide applications that may be beneficial for various UMS related services.
-Information about these TouchNet Ready Partners may be found at: http://www.touchnet.com/prod/touchnet-ready-program.html.
+Information about these TouchNet Ready Partners may be found at: http://www.touchnet.com/prod/touchnet-ready-program.html (External Site).
 In addition, to learn more about these solutions, you may refer to the Overview of TouchNet Credit Card/ACH Solutions provided at Appendix II.

 - Merchants will process payments on behalf of others using computers attached to the campus PCI Compliant Network, with access limited to only those sites necessary for completing the payment process.

 - When an area is considering initiating e-commerce activity, the responsible person must contact US: IT to review and understand current solutions and to evaluate options.
 For example, the manner in which the provider’s web site is linked from the UMS web site determines the potential risk, the costliness of the protections, and the level of assessment (SAQ).
 Acquisition and use of e-commerce solutions other than existing TouchNet provided applications may require a business case following the guidelines described in APL VI-A (Business Case Process for Information Technology Projects).